wangdejun/mobx-doc-zh/2.API概览/ApiOverview.md

 get: () => value) Override the getter for the computed property.
 set: (value) => void Override the setter for the computed property
 keepAlive: boolean Set to true to automatically keep computed values alive, rather then suspending then when there are no observers.
-«details»

 Actions
 Any application has actions.
 Actions are anything that modify the state.

 With MobX you can make it explicit in your code where your actions live by marking them.
 Actions helps you to structure your code better.
 It is advised to use them on any function that modifies observables or has side effects. action also provides useful debugging information in combination with the devtools.
-Note: using action is mandatory when strict mode is enabled, see enforceActions. «details»
+Note: using action is mandatory when strict mode is enabled, see enforceActions.

 <b>Usage</b>: